shugofadanesh/shugofa.com/content/posts/if-you-are-out-there.md

 ---
 title: 'If you are out there '
-date: 2019-03-26 00:00:00 -0400
+date: 2019-03-26T00:00:00-04:00
 thumbnail: ''

 ---
-Tears stain my pillow
+Tears soak my pillow

 salt water ocean

-i wish we had dropped everything and ran like we did that day up that dune of sand
+I wish we had dropped everything and ran like we did that day up that dune of sand - carefree

 under the beating sun,

 My legs like toothpicks trudging along

-One hand holding my sun hat in place
+One hand holding my hat in place

-Following the song of your beating heart
+The most important thing was being in that magical moment

+Of breath and life